tim-murphy/dr_feature_localisation/README.md

 # Diabetic Retinopathy Feature Localisation

+This software is associated with a manuscript which has been submitted for publication.

 The commands here assume you are using Powershell on Windows.
 Though not explicitly tested, the scripts should work on Mac and Linux systems but the command line syntax may need to be changed.